-In this step, user rows missing 50% or more of the feature values were dropped.
-For each person, if features were missing or flagged as NaN, then these were dropped to reduce the number of individuals with incomplete or highly sparse profiles.
+This step dropped user rows missing 50% or more of the feature values.
+For each person, if features were missing or flagged as NaN, these were dropped to reduce the number of individuals with incomplete or highly sparse profiles.

 Before qualified rows were dropped, the general data set rows and columns had these dimensions (891221, 349).
 Once this logic was applied, it reduced the number of rows by about 100k (791987, 349).

 The same logic was applied to the customers data set and reduced the number of rows by about 50k.
 The below code output shows where we stand at this point.